pranavv010/Tangent/README.md

 - **Technology Stack**: Python, Flask, and the NVIDIA API.
 - **Functionality**: Acts as a serverless function hosted on Vercel.
 It receives user queries, constructs system prompts specific to Blender's API constraints, and securely communicates with inference endpoints to generate code or debugging steps.

-## Deployment

-The application is configured for immediate deployment via Vercel.
-The `vercel.json` file is set up to route API requests to the Flask backend while serving the static frontend assets.

-1. Connect the repository to your Vercel account.
-2. Add the required environment variables (e.g., `NVIDIA_API_KEY`) in the Vercel project settings.
-3. Deploy the project.
-The configuration will automatically build the Python environment and serve the application.

 ## License

 This project is intended for educational and developmental purposes.